1911 All-America college football team

-The 1911 College Football All-America team is composed of college football players who were selected as All-Americans for the 1911 college football season.
+The 1911 All-America college football team is composed of college football players who were selected as All-Americans for the 1911 college football season.
 The only selector for the 1911 season who has been recognized as "official" by the National Collegiate Athletic Association (NCAA) is Walter Camp.
 Many other sports writers, newspapers, coaches and others also selected All-America teams in 1911.
 Others who selected All-Americans in 1911 include New York sports writer Wilton S. Farnsworth, The New York Globe, Minnesota coach Henry L. Williams, The Christian Science Monitor, former Yale stars Ted Coy and Charles Chadwick, and Baseball Magazine.

 Walter Camp's "official" selections

 The only individual who has been recognized as an "official" selector by the National Collegiate Athletic Association (NCAA) for the 1911 season is Walter Camp.
 Accordingly, the NCAA's official listing of "Consensus All-America Selections" mirrors Camp's first-team picks.
 Nine of Camp's first-team All-Americans in 1911 played on teams from the Ivy League.
 The only players recognized by Camp from outside the Ivy League were Jim Thorpe from the Carlisle School, Leland Devore of Army and Jack Dalton of Navy.

 The dominance of Ivy League players on Camp's All-America teams led to criticism over the years that his selections were biased against players from the leading Western universities, including Chicago, Michigan, Minnesota, Wisconsin, and Notre Dame.